 Mandibular Distraction Osteogenesis forthe Treatment of Pierre Robin Sequence: The University of Pittsburgh Experience

-Zoe M. MacIsaac, MD, Irene Ma, MD, Ian Chow, MD, Adam Henrie, BA, Wendy Chen, MD, Joseph E. Losee, MD, Jesse A. Goldstein, MD.
+Zoe M. MacIsaac, MD, Walter J Joseph, MD, Irene Ma, MD, Ian Chow, MD, Adam Henrie, BA, Wendy Chen, MD, Joseph E. Losee, MD, Jesse A. Goldstein, MD.

 University of Pittsburgh, Pittsburgh, PA, USA.